wallytutor/learning-by-teaching/software.md

 #### Preprocessing steps

 - Other than the native `ElmerGrid`, several other software can be used for conceiving a geometry and mesh generation workflow.
 Users are encouraged to use external tools such as [gmsh](https://gmsh.info/) or [Salome](https://www.salome-platform.org/) to generate computational meshes, built-in support in Elmer bein limited to very simple geometries only.
 For complex geometries [FreeCAD](https://www.freecad.org/) is a standout alternative.
-For more consider reading [Geometry and Preprocessing](../Computing/04-Geometry-and-Preprocessing.md).
+For more consider reading *Geometry and Preprocessing*.

 - Not all `gmsh` standard mesh formats are supported, but only version 2 (as for OpenFOAM); that said, users are encouraged to export mesh in UNV format to avoid compatibility issues, and also because both proposed tools support it.
 You can control the element orders in command line using option `-order <N>`; gmsh operates this way so that the same script can generate any supported element type.